|Why Is Blood Sugar Highest in the Morning?|

 Again, the tip-off that this is happening is that you are likely to wake up at 3 or 4 a.m. with your pulse pounding, sometimes you will think this is because of a vivid nightmare, but it is more likely that the nightmare was a response to the surge of stress hormones that raised your blood pressure.

 If you measure your blood pressure after waking, the main thing you'll see is a faster pulse.
-The blood pressure will be back in the normal, or even slightly high zone.
-If you raise your medication because the blood pressure is too high first thing in the morning, you may make the situation worse!
+The blood pressure will be back in the normal or even slightly high zone.
+If you raise your dose of blood pressure medication because the blood pressure is too high first thing in the morning, you may make the situation worse!

 If you are waking up with a pounding pulse in the early morning hours and see your morning blood sugar rising, too, talk to your doctor about whether your blood pressure medication needs adjustment.

-Often, as you bring down your blood sugar by cutting down on your carbohydrates, your blood pressure will start dropping, too, even if you haven't lost significant amounts of weight, so an adjustment will be needed.
+Too much blood pressure medication can become an issue for people who have cut back on their carbohydrates.
+That is because very often, as you bring down your blood sugar by cutting down on your carbohydrates, your blood pressure will start dropping, too, even if you haven't lost significant amounts of weight.
+At that point an adjustment will be needed.
 Metformin also can lower blood pressure naturally after you have taken it for several months.